 Thank you for your interest in applying for a student leadership position within the Department of Commuter Life.
 We love serving Biola's 1,400+ Off-Campus Community and are glad that you would like join us!
 We have two different teams that we create each year:

-Collegium Leadership Staff (Volunteer Position - Free Collegium Membership Included + Leadership Development) need excellent customer service skills, and the ability to listen well and serve as resources for peers--often functioning in the role of peer counselor and advisor.
+Collegium Leadership Staff (Volunteer Position - Free Collegium Membership Included + Leadership Development) need excellent customer service skills, and the ability to listen well and serve as resources for peers who often functioning in the role of peer counselor and advisor.
 This position is a low commitment role and is maxed at 3 hours a week.
 For more details visit the CLS page.